operand/agency/README.md

 their own `"say"` action, for them to process as they choose.

-Note that the `"thoughts"` field is broken out as a distinct argument for providing a natural language explanation to accompany any action.
+Note that the `"thoughts"` field is broken out as a distinct argument for providing a natural language explanation to accompany any action, but as of this writing `ChattyAI` does not make use of it.

 For more details on the common message schema see [schema.py](./everything/things/schema.py).